 New luggage styles arrive in March in anticipation for summer travel, so you can find great deals on last year's suitcases.
 Plus, with Spring Break coming up, it's the perfect time to snag a new duffel.

 "In August, another round of price cuts settles in, since people are pretty much finished with their summer travels," Pogue writes.

-Graduation and wedding seasons are fast approaching, meaning you'll find good deals on kitchen supplies — particularly over Memorial Day weekend, Pogue notes.
+Graduation and wedding seasons are fast approaching, meaning you'll find good deals on kitchen supplies, particularly over Memorial Day weekend.

-Memorial Day mattress sales are a real thing, Pogue explains: "The entire industry blows out last year's models over Memorial Day, so watch for crazy sales in May."
+Memorial Day mattress sales are a real thing, Pogue says: "The entire industry blows out last year's models over Memorial Day, so watch for crazy sales in May."

 "The best deals, logically enough, sprout in June," writes Pogue.
 "That's when demand is lowest, as people head outdoors for physical activity."

 Valentine's Day is long gone, and there are no gift-giving holidays around the corner to boost stores' sales.

 Capitalize on the lull.
 You could even knock out a few Christmas gifts and have one less thing to worry about when the hectic holiday season rolls around.

 Swim season is officially over and stores don't want shelves of swimwear that no one is going to buy, Pogue says.

 Snag them on clearance now … or pay much more right before heading out on a spring trip.